leohenon/pi-anthropic-oauth/README.md

 PI_ANTHROPIC_OAUTH_REWRITE_PATTERN='/\bpi\b/gi'
 ```

 There is no separate off mode.
 If you need to disable rewriting entirely, use a custom pattern that never matches, such as `(?!)`.
+Disabling or weakening the rewrite may affect OAuth compatibility.

 ## Extra models